crowja/fqutils/README.md

     $ cat foo.fq | fqu_splitq --out baz idfile1.txt idfile2.txt
     $ cat foo.fq.gz | fqu_splitq --out baz idfile1.txt idfile2.txt

+## ACKNOWLEDGEMENTS

+Special thanks to:
+* Laurent Guerby and the good folks at the [GCC Compile Farm](http://gcc.gnu.org/wiki/CompileFarm) for providing an environment for testing across multiple systems.

 ## LICENSE

 See the LICENSE file in the distribution.
 Fqutils is distributed under the zlib/libpng license.